bioperl/bioperl.github.io/howtos/Trees.md

 Given the matrix of pairwise distances one can build a phylogenetic tree using 2 methods provided in the [Bio::Tree::DistanceFactory](https://metacpan.org/pod/Bio::Tree::DistanceFactory).
 Simply request either Neighbor-Joining (NJ) trees or Unweighted Pair Group Method with Arithmetic (UPGMA) clusters.
 There are caveats with these methods and whether or not the distances are additive.
 The method `check_additivity` in [Bio::Tree::DistanceFactory](https://metacpan.org/pod/Bio::Tree::DistanceFactory) is provided to calculate whether or not additivity holds for the data.

-The following is a basic code snippet which describes how to use the pairwise distance and tree building modules in [BioPerl](https://bioperl.github.io) starting with a DNA alignment file from clustalw.
+The following is a basic code snippet which describes how to use the pairwise distance and tree building modules in BioPerlstarting with a DNA alignment file from clustalw.
 Note that there is also a [Bio::Align::ProteinStatistics](https://metacpan.org/pod/Bio::Align::ProteinStatistics) module.

 ```perl